-- Free membership of LIFT for access to specialist teaching and learning service A Service Level Agreement with Educational Psychology service for 30 days per year - Link to Disabled Children's Service for support to families for some pupils with high needs - Access to local authority's service level agreement with Speech and Language Therapy Services/Occupational Therapy Services / Physiotherapy Services for pupil with requirement for direct therapy or advice - Ability to make ad-hoc requests for advice from Communication and Assistive Technology Team, - Membership of professional networks for SENCO eg NAS, SENCO forum, NASEN In meeting the Mainstream Core Standards the KHNES employs some additional teaching approaches, as advised by internal and external assessments e.g. one to one tutoring / precision teaching / mentoring, small group teaching groups integral to the service provision.
+- Free membership of LIFT for access to specialist teaching and learning service A Service Level - Agreement with Educational Psychology service for 30 days per year - Link to Disabled Children's Service for support to families for some pupils with high needs - Access to local authority's service level agreement with Speech and Language Therapy Services/Occupational Therapy Services / Physiotherapy Services for pupil with requirement for direct therapy or advice - Ability to make ad-hoc requests for advice from Communication and Assistive Technology Team, - Membership of professional networks for SENCO e.g. NAS, SENCO forum, NASEN

+In meeting the Mainstream Core Standards TRS employs some additional teaching approaches, as advised by internal and external assessments e.g. one to one tutoring, precision teaching, mentoring, small group teaching groups all of which are integral to the service provision.